Kapendev/parin/README.md

 Popka is a lightweight and beginner-friendly 2D game engine for the D programming language.
 It focuses on providing a simple foundation for building 2D games.
-The engine is currently under development and is not yet ready for use.

 ```d
 /// A hello-world example.